PillowFishSticks/MP3-FeedMe/README.md

 - [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive easily.
 - [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The House of Mouse webshop.
 - [Google Fonts](https://fonts.google.com/) to style the website fonts.
+- [Flask](https://flask.palletsprojects.com/en/2.0.x/) used to provide libraries and tools for the site such as Werkzeug.

 ### Languages
 - This project uses HTML, CSS, JavaScript and Python programming languages.